 Are you the kind of women that finds relaxation includes lighting candles in all rooms around the house?
 You stop and think, what a wonderful ambiance & aroma.
 Somehow, over the years you have fallen intoxicatingly in love with candles.
 And now you may find yourself unaware of the significant damage these seemingly innocent scents can cause.

-Toxic candles are made from the delightfully camouflaged byproducts of the oil refineries.
+Most Toxic Candles are made from the delightfully camouflaged byproducts of the oil refineries.
 They release carcinogenic chemicals when burned.
 In fact, candle smoke laced with toxins can be as dangerous as cigarette smoke.(1)

-So how about that special candle you are buying as a gift this year?
-Yes, you too can be breathing formaldehyde and not know why you are getting those headaches or migraines.
+So how about that special candle you are buying as a gift for your wife or Mom?
+Yes, you too can be breathing formaldehyde and other chemicals, not knowing why you are getting those headaches or migraines.

 Some may ask, how can scents be so toxic?
 In the U.S. fragrance formulas are considered trade secrets.
 The fragrance industry “self regulates itself”.
 This means companies do not have to tell anyone, including the FDA what is in those formulas.

 Toxic candles may be keeping your heart sick.
 According to a new study in Environmental Health Perspectives, a daily squirt of air freshener or a few hours around a burning scented candle every day could be doing irreparable damage to your heart.
 The findings were based on a long-running Swiss study on air pollution, and lung and heart diseases that involved adults over age 50.
 The 581 adults involved in the study filled out questionnaires based on their use of cleaning products, air fresheners and other household products, and then underwent 24-hour electrocardiograms so the researchers could monitor something called heart rate variability, a marker of cardiovascular health.(4)